Skip to content

 What We Built

-• A Shipping aggregate representing shipments.
+• A Shipping aggregate representing shipments with success and failure outcomes.

 • An OrderFulfillmentPM process manager that coordinates fulfillment across Order, Inventory, and Shipping.